Multi-process welding machines save space, labor and money.

 - Mexico made, not Buy USA certified

-This is one very impressive multi-process welding machine.
-The Lincoln LE31MP features a solid aluminum, adjustable gear driven wire feed that can fit either 1-pound or 10-pound spools of wire.
+The Lincoln LE31MP is one very impressive multi-process welding machine.
+It features a solid aluminum, adjustable gear-driven wire feed that can fit either 1-pound or 10-pound spools of wire.
 It has an internal gas solenoid that will regulate gas when you pull the trigger for TIG use.
 For MIG gas, the LE31MP multi-process welder comes with an external regulator.

 There’s almost no downside to this versatile machine, which offers gas MIG, DC TIG, stick arc and flux core welding.
-One downside is that to use the LE31MP’s highly-praised TIG process, you need to buy a TIG torch and heat control pedal separately.
+One downside is that to use the LE31MP’s highly-praised TIG process, you need to buy a TIG torch and heat control pedal separately (full Lincoln LE31MP review).
 Another is that even with high build quality, it’s made in Mexico and can’t meet the Buy American standard required by some government contracts.

 Users love the welding quality and the construction of this machine, praising every process it runs.
 It’s able to run from 30-140 amps output power, enough range to go from 24 gauge sheet metal straight to 3/16-inch thick plates.
 Lincoln backs the LE31MP with a 3-year warranty.